banner

 “Medieval thought is not limited, but perhaps its vocabulary is limited.” — Williams

-What kind of way should various potential users communicate with themselves through their machines?
-A language that provides “everything” to everyone is clearly impossible.
+What kind of way should potential users communicate with themselves through their machines?
+A language that offers “everything” to everyone is clearly impossible.
 In the usual sense, neither is “scalable language.”
-Given that these two factors are excluded (by definition, they are), what remains is to present the user with a very simple language (which reveals the true state of programming semantics), yet this language has a variety of expressions.
-So what impact does the computer have on other information systems?
+Given that these two factors are excluded (by definition, they are), what remains is to present users with a very simple language (which reveals the true state of programming semantics), yet this language still has a variety of expressions.
+So, what impact does the computer have on other information systems?
 On one hand, messages can be indefinitely delayed (memory), information can be transformed into other messages (processing), and they can represent the transformation itself as a message (process).

-The use of this language essentially consists of two activities: 1. naming objects and classes (memory association), and 2. retrieving them by providing the names of previously stored objects and classes.
+The use of this language essentially divides into two activities: 1.
+Naming objects and classes (memory association), and 2.
+Retrieving them by providing the names of previously stored objects and classes.
 A process consists of these (activities), and when no names are under scrutiny anymore, the process terminates.
 While all such languages can easily be derived from these two concepts, to allow interesting things to be done immediately, some names will have a priori significance.

 The following principles should be used in the design of the DynaBook language: